10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 Success in social selling requires discovering the top three ways of consistently reaching many of your ideal target customers.

 Why three ways?
-Well, to avoid putting all of your eggs in one basket with just one way and to avoid spreading yourself too thin in time and money in more than three ways.
-Therefore, sticking to your top three ways of consistently reaching a large number of your ideal target customer is manageable and will keep you focused.
+Well, avoid putting all of your eggs in one basket in just one way and avoid spreading yourself too thin in time and money in more than three ways.
+Therefore, sticking to your top three ways of consistently reaching a large amount of your ideal target customers is manageable and will keep you focused.

 Why the word “consistently”?
 Because anything other than being consistent doesn’t work.
 If you think that you can hit the jackpot with the occasional promoted post, you need to think again.
-Spending hundreds of dollars on that type of strategy will almost guarantee you a negative return on your investment.
-And there’s nothing less effective than joining a discussion group, posting or answering one question and not following up on that discussion or building the relationship with other members.
-Your audience needs to see you as consistent and credible before trusting your message.
+Spending hundreds of dollars on that strategy will almost guarantee a negative return on your investment.
+And there’s nothing less effective than joining a discussion group, posting or answering one question and not following up on that discussion or building a relationship with other members.
+Your audience must see you as consistent and credible before trusting your message.

 Why the words “large number”?
-Because you’ll need to reach lots of prospects in order to achieve your income goals and make the best use of your time.
-Consider using LinkedIn to find the groups your customers belong and if there are more than 10,000 members, become a top contributor (start by commenting in discussions) of those groups as a way of reaching customers in large numbers.
+Because you’ll need to reach many prospects to achieve your income goals and make the best use of your time.
+Consider using LinkedIn to find the groups to which your customers belong, and if there are more than 10,000 members, become a top contributor (start by commenting in discussions) to those groups to reach customers in large numbers.
 Group participants also get 4x the number of profile views.

 2. Have valuable conversations with prospects

-Many people use social media solely as a broadcasting tool because they’ve forgotten the fundamentals of sales.
-Social media is such a noisy place, so stop trying to compete to see who can shout the loudest!
+Many people use social media solely as a broadcasting tool because they’ve forgotten their sales fundamentals.
+Social media is so noisy, so stop trying to compete to see who can shout the loudest!
 Instead, try listening to your ideal customer base.

 Start by following nine of your top prospects or clients.
 Pay attention to what they’re sharing regarding questions, challenges, and successes.
 Always ensure you interact with their posts or tweets so they know you’re an active participant in the conversation.